WG 01 – Training for adults

 Coordinators: Prof. José Peixoto Filho (Universidade de Itaúna e UFF); Prof. Joaquim Luís Alcoforado (Universidade de Coimbra)

 Summary: Training and career change; trajectory of life and formation in adult life; professional choices concerning all fields of labor; Conflict of generations in the work environment; implications in the technological transformations in the formation of adults.

 Coordinators: Profª Dra.
 Vanessa de Andrade Barros (UFMG); Prof. José Newton Garcia de Araujo (PUC-Minas); Profª.
 Fabiana Goulart (UNA)

-Mention: Identity and work relationship; Professional identity and social recognition; Subjective construction and professional identity; Initial and continuing training; identity construction; Information technologies and professional identity.
+Summary: Relationship identity and work; Professional identity and social recognition; Subjective construction and professional identity; Initial and continued formation; Identity construction; Technologies of information and professional identity.